scala-js/scala-js/README.md

     $ git submodule init
     $ git submodule update

-## Test it
+## Compile and publish it locally (install)

-Build is done with [sbt](http://www.scala-sbt.org/).
-Use
+Scala.js uses [sbt](http://www.scala-sbt.org/) for its build process.
+In order to use it locally, you need to 1) package the Scala.js runtime, and
+2) publish the compiler, library and sbt plugin locally.

+Don't worry, this is super-easy:

     sbt> package-js
+    sbt> publish-local

+## Test the examples

-to compile the compiler and the standard library.
-Afterwards, you can compile the example applications:
+You can compile the example applications with:

     sbt> examples/package-js

-You can "execute" the example applications by opening their respective HTML files in your favorite browser.
+Then, you can "execute" them by opening their respective HTML files in your favorite browser.

 Currently, two examples are provided: